-The contractor must submit the original COC to Michigan Saves by attaching it to the specification sheet.
-When the contractor submits the specification sheet to Michigan Saves for approval, a copy of the COC and the specification sheet are automatically transmitted to the lender to initiate the loan closing and payment process.
-Contractors can use a paper version of the COC or download a copy from the OCP.
+The contractor must submit the original COC to Michigan Saves by attaching it to the job record.
+When the contractor submits the job record to Michigan Saves for approval, a copy of the COC and the job record are automatically transmitted to the lender to initiate the loan closing and payment process.
+Contractors can use a paper version of the COC, download a copy from NGEN, or request electronic signatures through NGEN.